Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 PROJECT_ID

-03 Run container clusters list command (Windows/macOS/Linux) using the ID of the GCP project that you want to examine as the identifier parameter and custom query filters to describe the name and the region of each GKE cluster created for the selected project:
+03 Run container clusters list command (Windows/macOS/Linux) with the ID of the GCP project that you want to examine as the identifier parameter and custom output filters to describe the name and the region of each GKE Standard cluster provisioned for the selected project:

 gcloud container clusters list

-05 Run container node-pools list command (Windows/macOS/Linux) using the name of the GKE cluster that you want to examine as the identifier parameter, to describe the name of each node pool provisioned for the selected cluster:
+05 Run container node-pools list command (Windows/macOS/Linux) with the name of the GKE Standard cluster that you want to examine as the identifier parameter, to describe the name of each node pool provisioned for the selected cluster:

 gcloud container node-pools list